Skip to content

 ColorArmy green / dark coffee / navy / …

-You can batch-add multiple rolls (with support for setting a default color to apply in bulk).
-The system automatically totals the roll count and total yardage.
+Net length is the only required field (with a red asterisk, must be > 0); everything else is optional.
+You can batch-add multiple rolls (set a default color to apply in bulk), and the system automatically totals the roll count and total yardage.

-After completion & stock-in, the order changes to "Completed & stocked-in · awaiting shipping wrap-up."
-Once shipping / final payment is handled, the user manually clicks "Complete order (close)" on the order detail page to wrap up.
+Once shipping / final payment is handled, the user manually clicks "Complete order" on the order detail to wrap up (into "Completed").

 9. Work-Dispatch Workbench + Work-Report Records